What You’ll Learn

 Above-ground & underground propane tank sizes:

 As you can see, any size propane tank can be installed above ground on your property.
-The underground options only include tanks that are 500 gallons and larger.
+The underground options only include tanks that are 500 gallons or larger.

 Important note: Each tank is filled to approximately 80% of total capacity to make room for tank expansion.